Reporting a change in circumstances

 - People who live with you

-- For example if someone moves out or a new person moves in, their wages or employer changes, the benefits they get or their income or savings change, you have a baby or your child care costs go up or down.
+- you have a baby or your child care costs go up or down.

-Once you have reported your change online you may be asked to provide additional information which may include evidence of your wages or your self-employment.
+After you report your change online, you may be asked to give more details.
+This can include proof of your wages or your self-employment.
 These forms may help: